ist356/assignment-01-ojlangsyr-5/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+It took me a few iterations, but I ended up getting the solution fairly easily.
+Honestly my biggest confusion was how to get remainders, as I had simply forgotten the % symbol.
+Beyond that, it was a decent refresher for loops.